 We chatted with Diane Kruger at the recent Television Critics Association meetings, where she’d come to support Josh and his Fringe TV series.

 When not in Vancouver with her man, the gorgeous actress is concentrating on career and balancing it by alternately taking on blockbusters and great roles in small, indie films.
-Her next movie will be in French.
+Her next movie will

 So, what is it like to be a guy working with this outspoken, international bombshell?
 We asked Quentin what she brought to the project.